-An ideal Jain would live on fruit and those vegetables that are taken from a plant without killing it – peas, tomatoes for instance or vegetables that come only for a short season.
+An ideal Jain would live on fruit and those vegetables that are taken from a plant without killing it – peas, tomatoes for instance, or vegetables that come only for a short season.
 Rice and wheat are both fruit that comes at the end of the plant’s cycle.
-In the instructions for preventing unnecessary violence against plants, are injunctions against root vegetables such as potatoes, onions, roots, and tubers, because tiny life forms are injured when the plant is pulled up and because the bulb is seen as a living being, as it is able to sprout.
+In the instructions for preventing unnecessary violence against plants, are injunctions against root vegetables such as potatoes, onions, roots, and tubers, because tiny life forms are injured when the plant is pulled up and because the bulb is seen as a living being, as it can sprout.
 Honey is forbidden, as its collection is violence against bees.

 Cooking or eating at night is discouraged because insects are attracted to the lamps or fire at night.
 Jains believe that animals, plants, human beings contain living souls.
 Each soul is of equal value and should be treated with respect and compassion.
 To injure any living being in one’s thought, speech or action constitutes violence or Himsa.

 The production of milk demands major violence on cows.
 None of them “give” milk to you.
 You put her in a stall to stand for 24 hours, impregnate her forcibly, and then take the milk away from her baby.
-Those Jains who buy milk from the market are even worse – because they take part in a system that involves the killing of the baby for leather, injecting the cow with painful hormones and then killing her after her milk dries up.
+Those Jains who buy milk from the market are even worse – because they take part in a system that involves the killing of the baby for leather, injecting the cow with painful hormones, and then killing her after her milk dries up.
 Any attempt to rationalize the drinking of milk is impossible.

 The government of India itself says that the largest export of anything in the country is cow leather – rupees 27,000 crores worth.
 There is an inextricable relationship between the meat industry and dairy with as much suffering and death in a glass of milk as in a pound of steak.
 And the same goes for eggs.
-Even the person who keeps only one cow must keep that cow pregnant in order to get milk and this means a steady stream of calves.
+Even the person who keeps only one cow must keep that cow pregnant to get milk and this means a steady stream of calves.
 Whenever a calf is separated from its mother, there is tremendous suffering.

 Similarly, the shearing of sheep for their wool involves unspeakable violence.
-The animals are frightened and their bodies often cut and injured.
+The animals are frightened and their bodies are often cut and injured.
 Then they are slaughtered.
-Silk is produced by boiling silk worms alive.
+Silk is produced by boiling silkworms alive.
 Some Jains argue that the use of animal products is traditional.
 But tradition cannot define human conduct.
 Jainism’s ethical principles are a matter of rational thought and careful consideration and cannot be lulled into complacency by tradition.
 There are Jains who say that we cannot live a perfect life so compromises must be made.

 Jainism recognizes that we cannot avoid all violence, which is why laypersons are not required to eschew violence to immobile, one-sense organisms.
 But if the inability to avoid all Himsa means that dairy or wool can be used, which involves injury and death on five-sensed beings, then it must mean that flesh can be eaten as well.
 Some Jains claim that it is not certain that it is wrong to consume dairy or use wool.
-If we accept this reasoning, then we can be used to say that there are no absolute moral truths – including the basic truth of Ahimsa and the prohibition against eating flesh.
+If we accept this reasoning, then we can be used to saying that there are no absolute moral truths – including the basic truth of Ahimsa and the prohibition against eating flesh.
 Some argue that it is inconvenient to be vegan.
 Then why be Jain?
 Considerations of convenience negate the religion itself.
-Both

-Svetambara and Digambara are clear and in agreement that suffering and death imposed on mobile beings is unacceptable.
+Both Svetambara and Digambara are clear and in agreement that suffering and death imposed on mobile beings are unacceptable.
 Jainism takes Ahimsa very seriously.
 Abstinence from killing other animals must be observed by thought, word, and deed – Mana, Vachana, and Kaya.
-The discipline imposed is purity of thought, word, and deed.
+The discipline imposed is the purity of thought, word, and deed.
 It is not enough if one abstains from inflicting pain on other beings; If you approve of such conduct in others, that approval makes you responsible for the cruelty of killing practiced by others.

 Do not kill nor kill through an agent nor approve the evil deed.
-Since Jains are basically business people, look at the industry you run and evaluate the suffering it causes.
+Since Jains are basically businesspeople, look at the industry you run and evaluate the suffering it causes.
 Is it worth another thousand lives?
 Mahavir taught that “all breathing, existing, living, sentient creatures should not be slain, nor treated with violence, nor abused, nor tormented, nor driven away.”
 This is the only moral or spiritual principle that we need to know.
 If we live by this principle, we will be at peace with ourselves and the world will be at peace.
 Whatever our religious tradition may be, let us celebrate Mahavir Jayanti by recommitting ourselves to a simple but profound idea that all may embrace: Ahimsa.